 If you struggle with addiction, you might find yourself getting locked into destructive patterns of behavior that consume your time and energy and leave you drained and exhausted.
 Choosing to engage in areas of positive flow both reduces the power of that addictive behavior and provides an intense experience in a positive direction that can replace this longing for a high from the addictive substance or behavior.

 Where can you begin your focus to experience flow?

 To get you started on this journey toward achieving a state of flow, ask yourself these questions: Where are the areas that you wish you could achieve this state of flow?
 Where have you experienced it before?
 What skills do you feel are most developed in you to reach this state?
 Which skills you desire to develop more?
 Where have you experienced a state of arousal or control and are looking to move into the zone of flow?

 Are you tired of feeling purposeless, like you’re just getting through each day?
 Do you wish you didn’t feel so much like a zombie?
 Do you walk through life bored and just looking for something to keep you entertained, rather than truly enjoying your life?
 I understand how difficult it can be to find purpose and meaning in your life.
-At Restored Hope, I offer counseling in my Novi and Ann Arbor therapy office locations to help you move closer to this state of flow and out of that space of apathy and aimlessness.
+At Restored Hope, I offer counseling in my Ann Arbor therapy office to help you move closer to this state of flow and out of that space of apathy and aimlessness.
 Give me a call at 734.656.8191 today or email me to talk with me today.

 *This is an Amazon affiliate link.
 Click here to read more about Restored Hope’s Amazon local associates policy.